 Wondering who will look after your new baby’s siblings while you’re at the birth centre?
 Here’s our guide to childcare for when you’re in labour.

-Unlike when you first gave birth, having a second or subsequent child involves sorting out childcare as well as everything else.
+Having a second or subsequent child involves sorting out childcare as well as everything else.
 This can be a little bit daunting, especially if you don’t have family nearby.

 Some things you might want to think about when you’re making plans are: